cedricbonhomme/newspipe/README.md

 These modules are not required but enables more features:

 * [guess_language](https://bitbucket.org/spirit/guess_language/) and [PyEnchant](http://pypi.python.org/pypi/pyenchant) for the language detection;
-* lxml and Genshi;
+* lxml and Genshi for the generation of EPUB;
-* Python Imaging Library for the generation of QR codes.
+* Pillow (friendly fork of Python Imaging Library) for the generation of QR codes.

-Not yet tested with Python 3.3.
-Anyway, if you want to install these modules:

-    $ sudo aptitude install python3.3-lxml python-genshi

 Backup
 ------